DavidMorano/rightcore/libcx/README.txt

-LIBU
+LIBCX

 This is a UNIX interface library.
-The idea is that the subroutines in this library are front-ends for UNIX section-2 calls.
+This library provides some function interfaces which might be missing in the standard distribution libraries.

+Currently we only make up for some missing library calls in Sun (Oracle) Solaris®.
+These are:
+	strtoimax(3c)
+	strtoumax(3c)